namin/lean-rank/DESIGN.md

-# DESIGN.md — Lean Rank
+# Design of `lean-rank`

 A high-level map of the system: what each component does, the data it reads/writes, and how the pieces fit.
-This is meant to be read top-to-bottom once; after that, the per-command README/ walkthroughs will make more intuitive sense.
+This is meant to be read top-to-bottom once; after that, the per-command walkthroughs will make more intuitive sense.

 ---